 Anecdotal evidence shows that 27 months from the onset of COVID-19 in the United States, Virginia’s EMS educators are making progress embracing this bold, new educational model, in large part thanks to the need for quick thinking due to the pandemic.

-Since a large part of this rollout involves certification testing information, most of the documentation for this rollout will be found on Blackboard in the Education Coordinator Village organization for security and to limit access to only certified EMS educators.
+Since a large part of this rollout involves certification testing information, most of the documentation for this rollout will be found on Moodle in the Education Coordinator Village organization for security and to limit access to only certified EMS educators.

 Publicly available information includes: